-The film is filled with the iconic dualism, sense of entrapment and MeloNoir motifs that Aldrich is so good at.
-Is what we see merely a hallucination by a very unstable woman, in Charlotte or is someone trying to drive Charlotte insane?
+The film is filled with the iconic dualism, sense of entrapment, and MeloNoir motifs that Aldrich is so good at.
+Is what we see merely a hallucination by a very unstable woman, in Charlotte, or is someone trying to drive Charlotte insane?
 Hush… Hush Sweet Charlotte is one of the most riveting and poignant films of any genre.
 Davis breaks my heart in every scene.
-The atmospherics and pure genius of Henry Farrell’s Gothic story telling is haunting and memorable.
+The atmospherics and pure genius of Henry Farrell’s Gothic storytelling are haunting and memorable.
 I’ve decided not to reveal the plot as it plays out.
 I go through half of the film and stop at the point, where Harry Wills befriends Charlotte initially meeting her while she is placing fresh flowers on her papa’s grave.

-Unlike Baby Jane, Charlotte is a bit more obscure in terms of it’s cult status.
-I hesitate to follow the plot straight through to the end, because I’d like to encourage people to either revisit Charlotte or feel inclined to see it for the first time.
-Bette Davis is one of the most compelling actresses of all time, and Aldrich’s portrayal of the tragic Charlotte Hollis as characterized by the genius of Davis’ swiftly adaptable mood shifts, is nothing short of stunning and heart wrenching.
-Her portrayal of Baby Jane Hudson embodied a similar emotional agility, but the performance demanded more of an over the top mania, which Charlotte Hollis does not suffer from.
+Unlike Baby Jane, Charlotte is a bit more obscure in terms of its cult status.
+I hesitate to follow the plot straight through to the end because I’d like to encourage people to either revisit Charlotte or feel inclined to see it for the first time.
+Bette Davis is one of the most compelling actresses of all time, and Aldrich’s portrayal of the tragic Charlotte Hollis as characterized by the genius of Davis’ swiftly adaptable mood shifts, is nothing short of stunning and heart-wrenching.
+Her portrayal of Baby Jane Hudson embodied similar emotional agility, but the performance demanded more of an over-the-top mania, which Charlotte Hollis does not suffer from.
 I don’t want to spoil the film for anyone who wants to experience the rest of the film for themselves completely unprepared or be reminded of how the spiraling narrative plays out.
-Therefor I’m going to add some images yet not discuss the dialogue any further than midway through where the delirium starts and the answers to many questions unfold to it’s ultimate climactic end.
+Therefore I’m going to add some images yet not discuss the dialogue any further than midway through where the delirium starts and the answers to many questions unfold to its ultimate climactic end.

 (Jo Gabriel Sound Page Albums The Last Drive In) Track Sweet Charlotte

-Charlotte is a seminal piece of work and in my opinion she is not “insane.”
-The film is a “poignant” story that digs deeply at people who live on the margins of society, which give them a unique insight, the outer appearance of being eccentric or truly mad.
-It also is a commentary on how vulnerable some outliers are to those who would take advantage and violate them either by subjecting them to indignities, holding authority over them or worse, mentally torturing them in order to gain control and power.
+‘Charlotte’ is a seminal piece of work and in my opinion, she is not “insane.”
+The film is a “poignant” story that digs deeply at people who live on the margins of society, which give them a unique insight, into the outer appearance of being eccentric or truly mad.
+It also is a commentary on how vulnerable some outliers are to those who would take advantage and violate them either by subjecting them to indignities, holding authority over them, or worse, mentally torturing them in order to gain control and power.
 This film is truly something special that reaches across many genres.
-I am so glad that I decided to spend the time reacquainting myself with it.- MG
+I am so glad that I decided to spend the time reacquainting myself with it.

-As usual Aldrich shows us in the prologue the outside of the plantation, the southern Gothic architecture, the mossy flowing trees.
-But we hear Big Sam played by Victor Buono lambasting John Mayhew, giving him a discourse in class hierarchy and self preservation, his own.
-Hollisport is founded on an established patriarchy handed down by generations of the Hollis bourgeois tyranny that has controlled the town for decades.
-At first we only hear Big Sam’s voice.
-A sloppy southern low growling drawl with a tinge of arrogance to sharpen it’s bite.
+As usual, Aldrich shows us in the prologue the outside of the plantation, the southern Gothic architecture, and the mossy flowing trees.
+But we hear Big Sam played by Victor Buono lambasting John Mayhew, giving him a discourse in the class hierarchy and self-preservation, his own.
+Hollisport is founded on established patriarchy handed down by generations of the Hollis bourgeois tyranny that has controlled the town for decades.
+At first, we only hear Big Sam’s voice.
+A sloppy southern low growling drawl with a tinge of arrogance to sharpen its bite.

 “My family’s seen this state crawling with these lousy Carpetbaggers that knew more about behaving like a gentleman than you do.”